Astrophotography

 Today, astrophotography is mostly a sub-discipline of amateur astronomy, usually looking for aesthetic images rather than scientific data.
 Amateurs use a wide range of specialized equipment and techniques suitable for amateur and limited professional purposes.
 Astrophotography can be one of many expensive hobbies, but it can also be a tool for scientific research and in some cases a little of both.
 It may come as a surprise to some, but amateur astronomers have contributed greatly to the modern understanding of the universe.

-Under a partnership program with Scorpion Shipping Ltd, the Institute for Advanced Physical Studies has a system for astrophotography and variable star observations for photometry.
+Under a partnership program with Scorpion Shipping Ltd, the Institute for Advanced Physical Studies has a system for astrophotography, variable star photometry, and astronomical observations.
 The equipment is in active use, regularly generating data for the international astronomical database AAVSO (The American Association of Variable Star Observers), and consists of the following main components:

 Photometry of Variable Stars, Novae and Supernovae